lv2/suil/PACKAGING.md

 pkg-config file are suffixed with the major version number of the library.

-Dependencies check for the pkg-config package `suil-0` and will build against a compatible version 0, regardless any other installed versions.
+Dependencies check for the pkg-config package `suil-0` and will build against a compatible version 0, regardless any other installed major versions.

 Packages should follow the same conventions as above, that is, include the major version (and only the major version) in the name of the package so that